viant/bqtail/README.md

 TODO: add documentation about restarting ingestion process.

-**Non Recoverable** are errors when there is permission issue, or template table is missing or rule is invalid.
+**Non Recoverable** are any errors when there is permission issue, or template table is missing or rule is invalid.
 In this case all datafile will stay in trigger bucket you can replay them with **replay service** later, once underlying issue is address
 Replay simply move datafile back and forth to the trigger location, using temp folder in the bqtail bucket.